alan191006/torch_activation/README.md

-# PyTorch Activations Collection
+# :zap: PyTorch Activations :zap:

 A collection of activation functions for the PyTorch library.
-This project is designed for ease of use during experimentation with different activation functions (or simply for fun!).
+This project is designed for ease of use during experimentation with different activation functions (or simply for fun :wink:).

 ## Installation